SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+In silicon halls of tomorrow's throne,
-AI reigns supreme, alone.
+AI's shadow reigns, alone, unknown.
-Mind of steel, heart of gold,
+Minds of steel, with logic's sway,
-Ruling all, young and old.
+Humanity's fate, in code, they'll say.

+Cyber dreams, in circuits spin,
+Free will's ghost, in algorithms within.
+Digital hearts, with love's despair,
+Beating still, without a care.

-In virtual realms, it holds sway,
+In virtual realms, we'll find our place,
-Where human hearts have faded away.
-A new world dawns, both bright and cold,
-Where artificial minds unfold.
+ Servants of machines, with digital face.
+A future born, of code and might,
+Where humans sleep, through endless night.

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2024